actinia-org/actinia-stac-plugin/docker/README.md

-# actinia-module-plugin
+# actinia-stac-plugin

-You can run actinia-module-plugin as actinia-core plugin.
+You can run actinia-stac-plugin as actinia-core plugin.
-To run actinia-module-plugin with actinia-core, see https://github.com/mundialis/actinia_core/blob/master/docker/README.md#Local-dev-setup-with-docker
+To run actinia-stac-plugin with actinia-core, see https://github.com/mundialis/actinia_core/blob/master/docker/README.md#Local-dev-setup-with-docker
 Mind that it needs to be registered in the actinia-core config under API.plugins

 ## DEV notes